twobowlsofgrace/50.003_1D_2019/README.md

 # For team mates
 Note: Everyone is free to edit this README as well to share resources and document important changes for others to read.
+Whenever a new use case is being worked on, create a new branch, and only merge it with the master branch when the code passes the tests you've written for.
+When addional code is added to our master branch, we assume the pre-existing code already works.
+For any help for using git, feel free to drop me (junde) a question :D

 ### Recent Changes (9/2/19)
 - Rewritten website using Django (sorry again for not agreeing on this earlier).